Eating Well for Digestive Health

 swaps to make:

-Choose brown grains, such as brown rice and steel-cut oatmeal over white grains, like
+Choose brown grains such as brown rice and steel-cut oatmeal over white grains such

 Choose whole fresh fruits and vegetables over canned fruits and vegetables.

-Avoid processed junk foods, desserts, sodas, juices with added sugar, canned soups,
+Don't have processed junk foods, desserts, sodas, juices with added sugar, canned

 Shop around the outside perimeter of your grocery store to find the whole foods.

-Most digestive complaints are short-lived and harmless.
+Most digestive complaints don't cause long-term problems.
 But if you notice any unusual

 symptoms that don’t go away, call your healthcare provider.